edwar64896/GSPADR/README.md

 Save as .txt file, for example reel1.txt

-2. invoke the parser and save the output as an XML file:
+* invoke the parser and save the output as an XML file:

 ./parse.pl reel1.txt > reel1.xml

-3. open the XML file in Safari.
+* Open the XML file in Safari.
 Safari will apply the .css file in the directory for display purposes.